The Fayetteville News

 Rigid Vaccination Ordered

+The appearance of smallpox in the Dasher district, Lowndes county, has made the Valdosta city officials take a determined stand to prevent the disease coming to the city.
 A strict quarantine has been established against the infected districts and rigid vaccination laws have been adopted.
 The names of all the infected houses in the Dasher district and parties from them will be arrested and sent to the pest house unless they are able to show a good health certificate.

 Jack Bone Escapes the Noose